-In the winter of 1997 three high school buddies, Shane Ziegler, Jose Hernandez, and Max Sparwasser, were roasting oysters over a cedar fire on Capers Island when the three of them came up with the idea of forming Barrier Island Eco Tours.
-The 23 year olds had spent much of their youth boating the tidal creeks of the Charleston area fishing, shrimping, crabbing, and exploring the undeveloped barrier islands.
-They felt that visitors to Charleston were missing out on the best part of the lowcountry, its undeveloped barrier islands and back creek salt marshes.
+In the winter of 1997, three high school buddies, Shane Ziegler, Jose Hernandez, and Max Sparwasser, were roasting oysters over a cedar fire on Capers Island when the three of them came up with the idea of forming Barrier Island Eco Tours.
+The 23-year-olds had spent much of their youth boating the tidal creeks of the Charleston area fishing, shrimping, crabbing, and exploring the undeveloped barrier islands.
+They felt that visitors to Charleston were missing out on the best part of the Lowcountry, its undeveloped barrier islands and back creek salt marshes.
 They wanted to expose people to Capers Island and its surrounding salt marsh ecosystem, but in an informative way so guests left with a greater respect and appreciation of this remarkably unspoiled place.

-In the summer of 1997, after receiving permission from the SCDNR to take visitors to Capers Island, Hernandez and Ziegler began business taking educational nature tours to Capers on a 6 passenger boat.
-In 1998 they bought the Callinectes, a Coast Guard Certified 40 passenger tour boat.
-The Barrier Island EcoTour excursion boats now include two 49 and a 19 passenger pontoon boats ( Caretta, Delphinus, and Sayana), the 16 passenger Carolina Skiff ( Marsh Mama), and the 6 passenger bay boat (Cut Mullet).
+In the summer of 1997, after receiving permission from the SCDNR to take visitors to Capers Island, Hernandez and Ziegler began the business taking groups on educational nature tours to Capers on a 6-passenger boat.
+In 1998, they bought the Callinectes, a Coast Guard Certified 40-passenger tour boat.
+The Barrier Island Eco Tour excursion boats now include two 49-passenger pontoon boats, a 16-passenger Carolina Skiff , and the 6-passenger bay boat.

-Barrier Island EcoTours is now owned and managed by Shane and his wife Morgan.
-The business is supported by an incredible staff of naturalists and captains in which many have been employed for near 10 years or more.
-If you call, most likely you will be greeted by Ben Edwards who has been involved in the business since 2002.
+Barrier Island Eco Tours is now owned and managed by Shane and his wife Morgan.
+The business is supported by an incredible staff of naturalists and captains, many of whom been employed for nearly 10 years or more.
+If you call us, you will most likely be greeted by Ben Edwards, who has been involved in the business since 2002.

 Morgan grew up in Columbia, SC and visited the Carolina coast every year with her parents and grandparents.
 As a child and young adult, she was fascinated with the sea and the animals that lived in it.
 She loved swimming in the ocean and hunting for sharks teeth and shells with her Grandmother on the beach.
 Her passion for the marine world, and spending time in nature grew with her.